Realtor Agency Relationships

 Transaction Broker Agency Relationship

 A transaction broker has limited duties owed to the customer.
-When you hire a real estate agent or broker as a transaction Broker, you are not owed the duties mentioned in a single agency relationship by the real estate sales associate or their Broker.
-The administrative laws of a transaction Broker may differ from State to State but one thing is certain about this agency relationship, they are not your fiduciary and you are not their “client”, you are their customer.
+When you hire a real estate agent or broker as a transaction Broker, they do not owe you the duties mentioned in a single agency relationship by the real estate sales associate or their Broker.
+The administrative laws of a transaction Broker may differ from State to State.
+However, one thing is certain about this agency relationship, they are not your fiduciary and you are not their “client”.
+Thus, you are their customer.

 - Present all offers and Counter Offers